 School holiday cabin fever?
-It’s a fact of life that kids need nature and we all need more outdoor time.
+It’s a fact of life that kids need nature and we all need more outdoor time and mini family adventures.

 February is snowdrop time so why not take the children to visit a garden with a snowdrop walk or snowdrop trail this half term?
 There’s nothing more spring-like than walking amongst the tiny dancing lanterns of thousands of snowdrops carpeting a peaceful woodland floor.

 Food for the senses, soul and spirit.

 Snowdrops for the Soul

 Our local garden in Northumberland, Howick Hall, has a stunning woodland snowdrop trail at this time of year and, to engage mini wildlings even more, there are secret yellow snowdrops to search for!
 We’re not giving any clues though!